Frequently asked Questions

 Q: How do I get started?

-A: You can begin by contacting me about my counseling services and finding out if I will be able to serve your counseling needs.
+A: At this time, I am only taking telehealth clients.
+You can begin by contacting me about my counseling services and finding out if I will be able to serve your counseling needs.
 After that, it’s as easy as setting up an appointment time, and I will send you the link to my client portal.

 Q: Do you take my insurance?